svibhav03/Assembly_Line_Monitoring/README.md

 	a.
 Negative values
 	b.
 Value out of bounds (more than the height/width)
 	c. xmin > xmax or ymin > ymax
+Derived my solution from [this](https://stackoverflow.com/questions/62075321/tensorflow-python-framework-errors-impl-invalidargumenterror-invalid-argument) comment to resolve the issue.